 - The Killer Was Left-Handed: Tracking a watch stolen from a home invasion in "Two Days, or the Number of Hours Within That Timeframe", Lee and Carter find that it was swiped off the right wrist of a left-handed man by a pickpocket.
 The connection between the targeted homes turns out to be a painter who worked in them, who is revealed by his distinctive left-handed Venetian plaster painting style.

-- Mythology Gag: The entire episode "Pilot" is one, ranging from Detective Lee's storming of a smuggling operation in Hong Kong to his first interactions with Detective Carter, to the point where the latter yelled at him when he realizes that he can speak English.
+- The entire episode "Pilot" is one to the first Rush Hour, ranging from Detective Lee's storming of a smuggling operation in Hong Kong to his first interactions with Detective Carter, to the point where the latter yells at him when he realizes that he can speak English.
+The Quantou goon who acts as The Heavy in the episode is even a dead ringer for Sang.

 - Near the end of the "LA Real Estate Boom", we see Detective Carter imitating the dance moves of Michael Jackson after getting rid of a bomb.
 Carter's love of Michael Jackson was frequently referenced in the Rush Hour films.

-- Lee eavesdrops on a Quantou meeting by hiding in the ceiling in "Assault on Precient 7".
+- Lee eavesdrops on a Quantou meeting by hiding in the ceiling in "Assault on Precinct 7".
 Lee did this in the second movie.

 - One of Our Own: Part of the show's Mythology Gag has LAPD officers intercept an undercover op Carter is running in "Pilot".